THE TURKISH NATIONAL ACTION PLAN FOR THE CONSERVATION OF CETACEAN SPECIES IN THE TURKISH WATER OF THE

 E. Establishing Special Protected Areas for cetaceans

 As the most effective way to protect cetaceans, the establishment of Special Protected Areas is highly recommended.
 These areas are centered on the breeding and calving grounds of cetaceans, but should also include important feeding grounds.
 This action can be done in conjunction with the creation of marine protected areas along the Turkish coasts in National Strategic Action Plan.
-The marine protected areas in the latter action plan are covering wide range or organisms, from sea grass to fish and invertebrates.
+The marine protected areas in the latter action plan are covering a wide range of organisms, from seagrass to fish and invertebrates.
 However, this action for cetaceans are more focused on protecting some habitats having an important place in their life history.

 E.1.
 Objective To protect the breeding and calving grounds as well as important feeding grounds of cetaceans to ensure the recovery of the populations in the Turkish Aegean and Mediterranean Seas.